Skip to Main Content

 • There is no single company that stands out from the pack as the best car insurance company for all Californians.
 Rather, the best insurance car in California will be the one that meets your insurance needs.
 If you prefer to manage your policy in person, an insurer with a robust agent network will probably be best for you.
 Or, if you prioritize cheap rates, a carrier with lots of applicable discounts may be a better option.
 Your vehicle can also affect the best insurance company for you.
 If you’ve added customized parts, you might need an insurer that offers coverage for aftermarket upgrades.

-• The average cost of car insurance in California is $2,701 annually for a full coverage policy.
-Minimum coverage costs an average of $650 per year.
-However, it is important to remember that California insurance premiums vary based on a variety of individual factors, including age, location, driving record, insurance history, coverage selections and vehicle type.
-For example, drivers in Los Angeles pay an average full coverage premium 12 percent higher than the state average, and drivers with a single speeding ticket conviction on their record pay average full coverage rates 36 percent above the state average.
+• As of July 2024, the average cost of car insurance in California for a full coverage policy is $2,573 annually.
+Minimum coverage costs an average of $637 per year.
+However, it is important to remember that California insurance premiums vary based on a variety of individual factors, including age, location, driving record, insurance history, coverage selections, and vehicle type.
+For example, drivers in Los Angeles pay an average full coverage premium 36 percent higher than the state average.

 • Driving without insurance in California can impact you financially and legally.
 If you don’t have car insurance in California and are convicted of driving without insurance, you could end up paying thousands of dollars out of pocket in fines and potentially risking vehicle impoundment and license suspension.
 If you cause an accident while uninsured, you will be responsible for paying for the other driver’s damages out of pocket.
 Furthermore, if someone else hits your car, you will not be able to collect money for certain damages as an uninsured party.